Google kubernetes a retrospective

 * Integrate better API abstraction models

 Multiple CVS management tools like GitLab ship with Kubernetes integration.
-For details, visit the GitLab documentation.
+For details, consult the GitLab documentation.
 Current integrations require a communication daemon to interact with the Kubernetes cluster.

-I favor simple solutions without extra daemons.
-GitLab also has Terraform for infrastructure as code, a Docker registry, and hash-based authentication.
-This could make direct Kubernetes plugins unnecessary.
+Simpler solutions without additional daemons are preferable.
+GitLab also provides Terraform for infrastructure as code, a Docker registry, and hash-based authentication.
+This could potentially obviate direct Kubernetes plugins.

-In our projects, the DevOps team tries to avoid overhead, so we use a custom Kubernetes installer for deployment (includes various environments, not just GitLab).
+In our projects, the DevOps team prioritizes avoiding overhead, utilizing a custom Kubernetes installer for deployment (supporting various environments, not exclusively GitLab).

-If CI is implemented correctly (e.g., with GitLab), I love it!
+When CI is implemented correctly (e.g., with GitLab), the results are excellent.

-Here’s an overview of currently global security mechanisms:
+The following provides an overview of currently prevalent security mechanisms:

 * Time-based token (hash) authentication